JoshJarabek7/solstice-astrology-backend/README.md

 ## Introduction

-This repository contains the backend service for astrology-based features in Solstice, an 18+ Apple Exclusive social application.
-The primary purpose of this service is to calculate astrological compatibility between users and provide related features.
+This repository contains the backend service for astrology and personality features in Solstice, an 18+ Apple Exclusive social application.
+The primary purpose of this service is to calculate astrological and personality trait compatibility between users and provide related features.

 ## Plans & Roadmap